Freedman 2017 Fellowship Concerts

 Freedman Jazz Fellowship and Freedman Classical Fellowship are two prestigious annual fellowships for a classical instrumentalist and a jazz musician, intended to assist them in career building.
 The awards are in cash and promotion.

-The 2016 winner of the Jazz Fellowship was Melbourne drummer James McLean, and the Classical Fellowship was violist Stefanie Farrands, principal of the Tasmanian Symphony Orchestra.
+The 2016 winner of the Jazz Fellowship was Melbourne drummer James McLean, and the 2017 Classical Fellowship was bassoonist Matthew Kneale.

 The 2017 Freedman Jazz Fellow will be decided at the 2017 Freedman Jazz concert at The Studio of Sydney Opera House on 30 October.
 ABC Jazz collaborates generously by recording, videoing, broadcasting and uploading the performances.
 It also offers a studio recording as part of the prize.

-The Classical Fellow will be decided at a concert hosted by Classic FM at the ABC's Eugene Goossens Hall at ABC HQ in Sydney on September 9 and broadcast nationally.
-Book your ticket here
+The Classical Fellow was decided at a concert hosted by Classic FM at the ABC's Eugene Goossens Hall at ABC HQ in Sydney on September 9 and broadcast nationally.

 The Freedman Fellowships are not for students or emerging artists.
 The maximum age of candidates is 35 years for jazz and 30 years for classical and they are for artists who are already very well established and at the top of the profession.
 The Fellowships are intended to assist them in taking their next important career steps.